NeuroTechX/ntx_slack_archive/introductions.md

  >Hi dano.
 Great to read that!!
 I was wondering if there are any mobile EEG apps e.g. Neurofeedback, BCI, 3D visualization of EEG.. or why not AR / 3D EEG FFT mapping?

+9/23/2017 7:28 AM

+ **ruudkalis** :

+ >I tested React Native about 1,5 years ago and was really impressed with the performance.
+The integration of ASyncDisplayKit in React Native made it outperform iOS standard UIKit!!
+But I never developed a complete app based on it.
+My current projects are mostly in native iOS development.